A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Discussion

-The detection of outliers with more cases than expected after controlling for the socio-development index pinpoints locations that should be further investigated to understand why the elevated risk of Zika in these districts.
-One possible explanation, discussed above, involves the inaccurate information on the district of residency by a proportion of the cases.
-However, other underlying characteristics, not included in the models, may be related to this outlying behaviour.
+Therefore, further investigation on the detected districts should be conducted by decision makers and experts to fully comprehend the detected outlying behaviours.
 Also, it is important to emphasize that some socio-environmental factors that influence the burden and distribution of \textit{Aedes}-borne diseases may be heterogeneous within the districts, our spatial unit of analysis.
 For example, the same district may have areas with \textit{favelas} (slums) and areas with middle and upper class condominiums.
 The socio-development index will not capture this intra-district social inequality, and a recent study showed evidence about the presence of socio-economic inequalities in the distribution of dengue, Zika and chikungunya in two Latin American cities \cite{Carabali2020}.
 Another possibility is the presence of large potential breeding sites, such as dumps and vacant lots.

 To conclude, we believe our proposed model to be useful to decision makers.
 First, the parameters' interpretation eases the use of our model regardless of the data spatial structure.
-This may help decision makers to create a systematic procedure to analyse data with our proposed model in which non informative priors for the parameters could be defined for any spatial structure.
-Then, the introduction of scaling mixture components improves the recovering of the observed and potentially outlying disease risks, as assessed by the model performance criterion (WAIC).
-Finally, these mixture components together with high estimated risk ratios help identify all of the potential outlying areas in which interventions may need to be prioritised.
+This may help decision makers to create a systematic procedure to analyse data with our proposed model, in which non-informative priors for the parameters could be defined for any spatial structure.
+Then, the introduction of scaling mixture components improves the recovering of the observed and potentially outlying disease risks, as assessed by the model performance criteria (WAIC and MSE).
+Finally, these mixture components together with high estimated risk ratios help identify all the potential outlying areas in which interventions may need to be prioritised.